-- 1. Press and hold the TIME button until the hours blink. - 2.
-Adjust the hours by turning the right side TUNE/ SCROLL control knob. - 3.
-After adjusting the hours, press the right side TUNE/ SCROLL control knob to set the minutes.
+- 1. Push and hold the TIME button until the hours blink. - Adjust the hours by turning the right side TUNE/ SCROLL control knob. - 3.
+After adjusting the hours, push the right side TUNE/ SCROLL control knob to set the minutes.
 The minutes will begin to blink. - 4.
-Adjust the minutes using the right side TUNE/ SCROLL control knob.
-Press the TUNE/SCROLL control knob to save time change. - 5.
-To exit, press any button/knob or wait five seconds.
+Adjust the minutes using the right side TUNE/SCROLL control knob.
+Push the TUNE/SCROLL control knob to save time change. - 5.
+To exit, push any button/knob or wait five seconds.

-The clock can also be set by pressing the SETUP button.
-For vehicles equipped with satellite radio, press the SETUP button, use the TUNE/SCROLL control to select SET CLOCK, and then follow the above procedure, starting at step 2.
-For vehicles not equipped with satellite radio, press the SETUP button and then follow the above procedure, starting at step 2.
+The clock can also be set by pushing the SETUP button.
+For vehicles equipped with satellite radio, push the SETUP button, use the TUNE/SCROLL control to select SET CLOCK, and then follow the above procedure, starting at step 2.
+For vehicles not equipped with satellite radio, push the SETUP button and then follow the above procedure, starting at step 2.